 - E – TFCC perforation with lunate and/or ulnar chondromalacia, LT ligament perforation, and ulnocarpal arthritis

-Ulnar-sided wrist pain (frequently accompanied by clicking) after a fall or trauma is major complaint.
-Physical examination would reveal painful grinding or clicking with wrist range of motion.
+Ulnar-sided wrist pain (frequently accompanied by clicking) after a fall or trauma is a major complaint.
+A physical examination would reveal painful grinding or clicking with wrist range of motion.

 Ulnar deviation of the wrist with the forearm in neutral produces ulnar wrist pain.
 Sometimes clicking may also be elicited.